-Log booked cars at CAMS permitted State level events are automatically included in the Targeted Scrutineering system.
+Log booked cars at Motorsport Australia permitted State level events are automatically included in the Targeted Scrutineering system.
 Some approved multi club level events also use the Targeted Scrutineering system.

 At a State level event, log booked cars do not join the scrutineering queue prior to competition, instead drivers bring their helmet, scrutineering sheet and their log book to Scrutineering for checking.

 If the car has not been audited in the last 12 months or if the event is the fourth event since the car has been audited, Scrutineering will retain the drivers log book and scrutineering sheet, and ask the driver the pit location of the car so that they can come around and do a targeted audit later in the day.

 Other drivers of log booked cars will have a record of the event entered into their log books and the log books are returned to the driver.

 Once the log book check is completed, each driver will be issued with a scrutineering windscreen sticker to apply to his car that will allow him to complete.

 This system streamlines the entry process for drivers and enables scrutineers to audit targeted cars outside of the early morning peak period.